rpm-software-management/mock/doc/Plugin-BindMount.md

+---
+layout: default
+title: Plugin BindMount
+---

 This plugin enables setting up bind mountpoints inside the chroot.
 It is enabled by default but has no paths setup for bind mounts.

 ## Configuration